 DIY Serving Tray: A Mirror Makeover

-I have had some great luck lately on my thrift store outings.
+I have had some great luck on my thrift store outings.
+Can you believe I have saved hundreds of dollars on wall mirrors?
 I found this great mirror for five dollars at a local thrift store the same day I bought my $5 shelf that I refurbished.
 I loved the long hexagonal shape and immediately thought I would repurpose it and make the perfect DIY serving tray for entertaining.
 Here’s a photo of my great find!
 The style is questionable but I could see right past its outdated tackiness!

 - Two cabinet handles (I chose 3”)

 Using a ruler and Sharpie, measure where your handles will be drilled.
 A Sharpie works great because it’s dark, plus you will paint over it so there is no need to worry about the marks.